kitsilanosoftware/HelloMonoTizenOSP/README.md

     /HelloTizen                   The HelloTizen sample application from the Tizen SDK, converted by hand to C# /Tizen                        Mocked up managed assembly for the Tizen SDK.
 Just the subset needed for HelloTizen.

-    /ConsoleApp                   Default console application, for diffing the CSPROJ files against.
-    /Library                      Default library project, for diffing the CSPROJ files against.
-    /PortableClassLibrary         Default PCL, for diffing the CSPROJ files against.

-All the HelloTizen code is converted to C# as of 28th June 2013.
+All the HelloTizen application code is converted to C# as of 28th June 2013.

 There are still some decisions to be made on how to map typedefs and other language features which don't cleanly map from C++ into C#.